 Libraries are champions of lifelong learning — places to quench curiosities, access technology, and explore new ideas, hobbies and careers.

-- grants and awards that recognize excellence and promote innovation in library programming and community engagement
+- grants and awards, including those listed above, that recognize excellence and promote innovation

 - professional development opportunities, both in-person and online, for library workers at libraries of all types